SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 5. Degenerate Binary Tree
-- A tree where every `internal nodes` has exactly one child.
+- A tree where every `internal node` has exactly one child.
 - `Internal node`: Any node with a child and a parent

 <br/>

 ### Tree traversal
-It is the process of accessing a required node to perform special operation or visiting each node and print their values.
+It is the process of accessing a required node to perform a special operation or visiting each node and printing its values.

 Figure 2
 <img width="910" alt="Introduction to Arrays-01" src="https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/blob/main/data-structures-and-algorithms-101/02-data-structures/05-tree/images/Copy-of-tree-intro.jpg">

-There are three ways to travers tree:
+There are three ways to traverse a tree:

 1. Pre-order traversal

 - Access the root node
 - Access all nodes from the left side
-- Access all node from the right side
+- Access all nodes from the right side
-- Example: in figuer 2, the pre-order path is: `A -> B -> D -> E -> C -> F -> G -> H`.
+For example: in figure 2, the pre-order path is: `A -> B -> D -> E -> C -> F -> G -> H`.

 2. In-order traversal

 - Access all nodes from the left side
 - Access the root node
-- Access all node from the right side
+- Access all nodes from the right side
-- Example: in figuer 2, the in-order path is: `D -> B -> E -> A -> F -> C -> G -> H`.
+- Example: in Figure 2, the in-order path is: `D -> B -> E -> A -> F -> C -> G -> H`.

 3. Post-order traversal

 - Access all nodes from the left side
-- Access all node from the right side
+- Access all nodes from the right side
 - Access the root node
-- Example: in figuer 2, the post-order path is: `D -> E -> B -> F -> H -> G -> C -> A`.
+- Example: in Figure 2, the post-order path is: `D -> E -> B -> F -> H -> G -> C -> A`.

 <br/>